-As replacing coal-fired by solar electricity saves around one kilogram CO emissions per kWh (Source: strom-report.de), M+M thus is achieving approx. 200 metric tons of CO savings per year.
+As replacing coal-fired by solar electricity saves around one kilogram $CO_2$ emissions per kWh (Source: strom-report.de), M+M thus is achieving approx. 200 metric tons of $CO_2$ savings per year.
 Moreover, ecology and economy are in full harmony: The new power plant on the headquarters roof will have amortized after approx. 10 years.

-... compensates 7% of CO footprint As a pure think tank with just over 1,100 employees, M+M does not have a very large CO footprint: Assuming around 7 tons of CO per head & year and a professional/private distribution of 40/60%, the annual total is approx. 3,000 tons of CO for the M+M group.
+... compensates 6.5% of CO2 footprint

+As a pure think tank with nearly 1,100 employees (full-time equivalent), M+M does not have a very large $CO_2$ footprint: Assuming around 7 tons of $CO_2$ per head & year and a professional/private distribution of 40/60%, the annual total is approx. 3,070 tons of $CO_2$ for the M+M group.

-Thus we compensate approx. 7% of our CO footprint by regenerative power generation.
+Thus we compensate approx. 6.5% of our $CO_2$ footprint by regenerative power generation.

-The new 1,500 square meters photovoltaic system on the roof of M+M headquarters in Wessling takes up the entire useful roof area and has been supplying green electricity since October 2021.
+The 1,500 square meters photovoltaic system on the roof of M+M headquarters in Wessling takes up the entire useful roof area and has been supplying green electricity since October 2021.